We’ve upgraded the streets and water network around One New Zealand Stadium at Te Kaha.

 Christchurch City Councillors are set to decide how to proceed with the final stage of roading upgrades around One New Zealand Stadium at Te Kaha.

-The Council applied for funding for a third stage of planned works and has since received advice from NZ Transport Agency Waka Kotahi that the funding is unlikely be granted through the National Land Transport Programme for the 2024-27 period.
+The Council applied for funding for a third stage of planned works and has since received advice from NZ Transport Agency Waka Kotahi that the funding is unlikely to be granted through the National Land Transport Programme for the 2024-27 period.

 The report also outlines options to delay the stage three works until after the stadium opens or cancel them altogether.
 Read more on Newsline(external link).